danMy74/small_projects/README.md

 # small_projects
-These are a few small scripts
+Here are a few small scripts.

-These are just a few scripts, if you can do something with them I'm happy :D
+If they are helpful for you I am happy :D

 Instructions:
 1. Download and run